cloudberrydb/cloudberrydb/README.md

   unit-test GPORCA.
 * __src/backend/fts/__

-  FTS is a process that runs in the master node, and periodically polls the segments to maintain the status of each segment.
+  FTS is a process that runs in the coordinator node, and periodically polls the segments to maintain the status of each segment.

 ## Contributing